danburzo/grunt-recipes/chapters/03 - Sassy Sass.md

 };
 ```

-If you've read through the previous recipe, you'll recall that the `files` property accepted an array of comma-separated file paths.
+If you went through the previous chapter, you'll recall the `files` property accepts an array of comma-separated file paths.
 Turns out there are a host of ways to describe the files your tasks needs to operate on, but we'll talk about that later.
 For now, let's examine this form:

 ```javascript
 files: {